 I currently co-host and edit two podcasts with my friends.
 If you embark on listening to either, do so in a proper podcast player (or look at the website) to read the show notes.
 Mikhail writes them for OHAC, and I write them for Comical Start.
-I think we both do a good job.
+I think we both do a good job, though Mikhail does way more work.

 Operation: Have a Conversation (with Mikhail and Jack)

 Otherwise known as “OHAC”, this show is released no more frequently than once a month.
-It started back when we were in college, and is now a way for the co-hosts to keep up with each other.
-Its typical structure is some amount of random introductory chatter, a “Corner Case Corner” where we discuss our technology-induced woes, some main topic of conversation, then some quick “hot takes” on whatever item comes to mind.
+It began in college and is now a way for the co-hosts to keep up with each other.
+Its typical structure is some random introductory chatter, a “Corner Case Corner” where we discuss our technology-induced woes, some main topic of conversation, and then hot takes on whatever item comes to mind.
+You can check out our favorite things from that segment.

 We’ve done a few non-standard episodes where we play games, including one where we played a Star Wars TTRPG.
-We also do a review of something about once a year, although it’s never specifically planned.
+We talk about our Yearly Themes each year as well.

 Comical Start (with Grant)

 As the slogan says, This is not a comedy podcast.
-We provide the disclaimer so nobody expects real attempts at humor each week.
+We provide the disclaimer, so nobody expects genuine attempts at humor each week.
 There are always goofs, but we certainly don’t make ourselves out to be consistently funny.
-Come for the conversation and stay for the verbal slip-ups that Grant has on a regular basis.
+Come for the conversation, and stay for Grant’s verbal slip-ups.

 Ignore the first ten or twenty episodes.
 They’re not very good.
-A classic choice to me is Episode 197, Fun Sponge Square Scout
+A classic choice is Episode 197, Fun Sponge Square Scout.